wally-kroeker/GraphSigninExport/tasks/memory.md

 - Created a unified shell script interface (graphreporter.sh):
   - Simple and intuitive command structure
   - Consistent parameter naming across all scripts
+  - All parameters passed via command-line arguments (no hardcoded values)
   - Automatic environment setup and validation
   - Built-in help and examples
 - Used UV (Astral) for environment management: